ithinkicancode/getdata-008_project/README.md

 1. Load run_analysis.R in R.
 2. Use setwd() to change your working directory to where the downloaded data set has been extracted.
+3. This R script requires the plyr package.
+If plyr is not installed, use install.package ("plyr") to obtain the library.
-3. In the R console pane, enter 'source("run_analysis.R")'
+4. In the R console pane, enter 'source("run_analysis.R")'
-4. The R script will run and generate the tidy_data.txt in the working directory.
+5. The R script will run and generate the tidy_data.txt in the working directory.
 This file contains the cleaned result set per the project's requirements.